rust-keylock/rust-keylock-lib/README.md

 # The _rust-keylock_ library

 This library is the executor of the _rust-keylock_ logic.
-The interaction with the _rust-keylock_ users is done via other libraries, that have presentation responsibilities (aka [Editors](https://github.com/rust-keylock/rust-keylock-lib/blob/master/src/lib.rs)).
+The interaction with the _rust-keylock_ users is done via other libraries, that have presentation responsibilities (aka [Editors](https://rust-keylock.github.io/rust-keylock-lib/rust_keylock/trait.Editor.html)).

+The documentation of the library can be found [here](https://rust-keylock.github.io/rust-keylock-lib/rust_keylock/).

 Currently, there are Editors and executables for [Android](https://github.com/rust-keylock/rust-keylock-android) and [Terminal](https://github.com/rust-keylock/rust-keylock-shell).